MaksimBashchuk/CRUD_API/README.md

 - To start application in development mode run command `npm run start:dev`.
 It will runs application with nodemon and ts-node without compilation.
 - To start application in production mode run command `npm run start:prod`.
 It will compile all `ts` files into `./dist/bundle.js` and run it with `NODE`.
+- Run `npm run multi` to spawn several instances of application according to number of your system CPUs.
 - To run test use `npm run test`.

 ### Implementation details